maximossamuel/connect4/ReadMe.md

 Keep a log of what things you accomplish when.
 You can use git's tagging feature to tag the versions or you can reference commits.

+* 0.7
+    * Added load and save from file functionality
+    * Added winner/tie messages at the end of the game
 * 0.6
     * Error handling done on game input
 * 0.5